-(a) After investigation and providing an opportunity for hearing pursuant to Subsection 2226.2.2 (Investigations; Due Process Hearing) above, the Board may revoke, suspend, or impose conditions on the status of an approved school, including its ability to receive public funds if it determines that the school has: for:
+- (a) After providing an opportunity for hearing pursuant to Subsection 2226.2.2 (Investigations; Due Process Hearing) above, the Board may revoke, suspend, or impose conditions on the status of an approved school, including its ability to receive public funds for: - 1. failure to demonstrate that the school has the resources required to meet its stated objectives;

-- 1. failedure to demonstrate that the school has the resources required to meet its stated objectives; - 2. failedure to comply with a statutory requirement or the Board's rules for approved schools, including failure to submit an annual compliance assurance; - 3. failedure to report any of the financial events listed in 2223.3.2(b) (Financial Capacity, Solvency, and Stability); or - 4. failedure to make an annual enrollment report to the Secretary as required by 16 V.S.A. § 166(b)(4).

-(b)-In considering whether an independent school lacks financial capacity to meet its stated objectives during the period of its approved status and what actions to take, the Board may consult with, and draw on the analytical resources of, the Vermont Department of Financial Regulation.
+- 2. failure to comply with a statutory requirement or the Board's rules for approved schools, including failure to submit an annual compliance assurance; - 3. failure to report any of the financial events listed in 2223.3.2(b) (Financial Capacity, Solvency, and Stability); or - 4. failure to make an annual enrollment report to the Secretary as required by 16 V.S.A. § 166(b)(4). - (b) In considering whether an independent school lacks financial capacity to meet its stated objectives during the period of its approved status and what actions to take, the Board may consult with, and draw on the analytical resources of, the Vermont Department of Financial Regulation.